 The community people's remarks underpin the perceptions of community people about the importance of government credibility and trustworthiness in pro-poor policy formulation and implementation.
-Thus development is only achieved in an atmosphere that is devoid of any apprehension on the part of all stakeholders. have been largely untapped.
-The problem of rural-urban drift has thus been exacerbated.
+Thus development is only achieved in an atmosphere that is devoid of any apprehension on the part of all stakeholders.
+Driving local community